aminmarashi/blog-old/_posts/how-to-compile-a-package-for-arm.md

 ### Debian for aarch64

-The Docker image for `aarch64` is officially deprecated in favor of <a href="https://hub.docker.com/r/arm64v8/debian/" target="_blank">`arch64v8`</a>
-which has support for broader variants of the architecture.

 After enabling mutliarch, we can simply run the Debian image built for ARM:

 ```bash{outputLines: 2}
 docker run -it arm64v8/debian:stretch
 root@3b853bce5181:/#
 ```

+> The Docker image for
+<a href="https://hub.docker.com/r/aarch64/debian" target="_blank">aarch64</a>
+is officially deprecated in favor of
+<a href="https://hub.docker.com/r/arm64v8/debian/" target="_blank">arch64v8</a>
+which has support for broader variants of the architecture.

 Now we can see the architecture is shown to be ARM: